scoverage/sbt-coveralls/README.md

     travis encrypt COVERALLS_REPO_TOKEN=<your-coveralls-repo-token>  --add env.global

-3) Add the following to you travis.yml
+3) Add the following to you `travis.yml`

     script: "sbt coveralls test"

 4) Job done!
-Commit to kick off your Travis build and you should see coverage reports appear on http://coveralls.io
+Commit these changes to `travis.yml` to kick off your Travis build and you should see coverage reports appear on http://coveralls.io

 # Manual Usage